Tomshiii/ahk_wiki/Latest/Hotkeys/My Scripts.md

 *The below hotkeys only activate while Adobe Premiere Pro is the active window.*

 ## `stopTabHotkey`
-This hotkey disables `Tab` within Premiere.
-I find it does nothing but make a mess of things so I opt to disable it completely.
+This hotkey disables <kbd>Tab</kbd> within Premiere.
+I find it mostly does nothing but make a mess of things so I opt to disable it completely.
+If the user still wishes to use tab (say to menu through properties of a track) double tapping <kbd>Tab</kbd> will result in the expected functionality.

 ## `linkActivateHotkey`
 This hotkey reactivates the clips currently on the timeline after unlinking/linking them as Premiere deselects them by default.